 “Managers help people see themselves as they are; Leaders help people to see themselves better than they are.” — Jim Rohn

 Nine months into 2012!
-The membership base, volunteers, board members and sponsors have really grown and the PMI Sydney Chapter is really showing signs of an effective, collaborative, productive and consistent system!
-It is awesome to see the energy and enthusiasm at each event, workshopboard meeting, and encounter with members, sponsors and associates.
+The membership base, volunteers, board members and sponsors have grown and the PMI Sydney Chapter is showing signs of an effective, collaborative, productive and consistent system!
+It is awesome to see the energy and enthusiasm at each event, workshop, board meeting, and encounter with members, sponsors and associates.
 For that I can only say: THANK YOU!
 It is great to lead and be involved with leaders!

-The PMI Sydney Chapter (PMISC) continues to deliver on the 4 major objectives set out early in the year:
+The PMI Sydney Chapter (PMISC) continues to deliver on the three major objectives set out early in the year: